 On March 30, the AGCO opened its igaming engagement portal with an opportunity for stakeholders to provide input into draft Registrar’s Standards for Internet Gaming.
 Over the next several months, the AGCO will undertake a series of engagements on key technical components of the igaming model with the understanding that the AGCO and the iGaming Subsidiary will establish reasonable and streamlined requirements.
 To participate, register today.

 The AGCO is committed to engaging with stakeholders in advance of the establishment of Ontario’s new framework for igaming to understand the anticipated effectiveness and impacts of proposed standards, programs and processes, and to adjust based on feedback where possible and appropriate.
 Feedback provided through these engagements will be used by the AGCO to inform the regulatory framework, and by the igaming subsidiary in its operations.

-- Eligibility requirements and processes for organizations, individuals, and technology - Estimated April 2021
+- Eligibility requirements and processes for organizations, individuals, and technology — Open until June 14

 - Subsidiary/Commercial — More information coming soon

 - I’d like to subscribe to receive periodic updates by email about the future of igaming in Ontario

 - See the roadmap infographic that identifies the key milestones on the province’s path to introducing a competitive igaming marketplace